 The reason this form of damage results in what is referred to as “hidden” hearing loss, is that it doesn’t appear on an audiogram, simply due to the conditions in which the test is carried out.
 The audiologist plays low-volume frequencies played in a quiet room which doesn’t actually test the response of the auditory nerve fibers.
 The patient’s results come back as “normal” because they haven’t been sufficiently tested to flag the cause of their hearing difficulties.

 Just like with other and perhaps more obvious forms of hearing loss, hidden hearing loss is often caused by repeated exposure to loud noise.
-Interestingly, it appears to be quite common amongst young people which some researchers are attributing to their greater tendency to listen to loud music through headphones and to attend live concerts.
+Interestingly, a 2017 study found no connection between recreational noise exposure and auditory functions.
+So, party on?

 Hidden hearing loss is sometimes difficult for the sufferer to even notice because you can normally hear perfectly well in quieter environments.
 When there are loud background noises and it suddenly becomes difficult to hear something like a conversation happening right in front of you, this is a sign that you may have hidden hearing loss.
 If this happens again and again, hidden hearing loss may well be the culprit.

 How Do I Know If I Have Hidden Hearing Loss?